theupdateframework/taps/tap7.md

 ## Test Specification

-The Tester will verify that the Updater can defend against the following attacks and weaknesses:
+The Tester will verify that the Updater can defend against the attacks and weaknesses discussed in the TUF specification.
+Broadly, these include:

 ```
 (1) arbitrary installation